monmima/main-aide-memoire/laravel/vuejs_simple-to-do-app.md

 			});
         }

 1. Run your migration with this command.
-The :fresh forces a new migration if one was already done.
+The :fresh part forces a new migration if one was already done.

         php artisan migrate:fresh